 workshops have some prerequisites.
 The Summer School workshops are conceived

 for those who need to deepen and widen their methodological knowledge and skills

-for their research project and (PhD) thesis.
+for their research projects and (PhD) thesis.
 The majority of the participants

 in the past were PhD students and young researchers (from academia and research